researchsoft/website/content/irsc/schedule/index.md

         </div>
         </div>

-        ## IRSC schedule
+        ## Program

         Research software is essential to research, but sustaining it requires global coordination.
 The [International Research Software Conference (IRSC)](https://www.researchsoft.org/irsc/) brings together leaders and decision-makers to shape the future of research software in the age of generative AI.

+         **View the detailed program [here](https://docs.google.com/document/d/1Y2veNrNu32I4vOJlWBoTYZqtlppnpaFmYdn2HvGrtw4/edit?tab=t.0)**

         IRSC26 is a global gathering of the research software community featuring keynote talks by Riva Quiroga and Stefano Zacchiroli.
-The [programme](https://docs.google.com/document/d/1Y2veNrNu32I4vOJlWBoTYZqtlppnpaFmYdn2HvGrtw4/edit?tab=t.0) includes contributions from more than 50 organisations, 10 Birds of a Feather (BoF) sessions, more than 20 talks, more than 10 lightning talks, and plenary discussions and community reflections focused on the challenges and opportunities facing research software worldwide.
+The [program](https://docs.google.com/document/d/1Y2veNrNu32I4vOJlWBoTYZqtlppnpaFmYdn2HvGrtw4/edit?tab=t.0) includes contributions from more than 50 organisations, 10 Birds of a Feather (BoF) sessions, more than 20 talks, more than 10 lightning talks, and plenary discussions and community reflections focused on the challenges and opportunities facing research software worldwide.

         </div>